• Home

 GUESS THE MISSING LETTER ACTIVITY

 Have the kids close their eyes.
-Then, cover one of the spots on the chart with a sticky note (this size fits perfectly).
+Then, cover one of the spots on the chart with a sticky note ([easyazon_link identifier=”B00006JNMU” locale=”US” tag=”groboobyboo-20″]this size fits perfectly[/easyazon_link]).
 Have the kids open their eyes and determine which letter is covered.
 Repeat for several rounds.

 WHAT’S THE RELATIONSHIP ALPHABET ACTIVITY

 Build vocabulary by having the kids pick two or more pictures on the chart and tell how they are related.
-For example, juice and milk are both drinks, you can sleep in a tent and igloo, or you can find a pig and an egg on a farm.
+For example, tent and map are items you would need on a camping trip, you can pick apples and pumpkins, or you can find a wagon and a sandbox in a backyard.

 COVER UP ALPHABET CHART IDEA